PhotonicsOpenProjects/ONE-PIX_measures/README.md

 # ONE-PIX measure

-This repository contains measurement samples taken with the ONE-PIX kit.
-Several unconventional imaging techniques were used to construct this database.
-Each data can be loaded with the functions from the ONE-PIX repository.
+This repository houses measurement samples collected using the ONE-PIX kit.
+It features a variety of unconventional imaging techniques employed to build this comprehensive database.
+Each dataset can be easily loaded using the functions provided in the ONE-PIX repository.

 ## Content

-Each ONE-PIX measurements contained in this repository are listed in the table below:
+Each ONE-PIX measurement contained in this repository is listed in the table below:

 ### Classical HSPI folder